This Sparks Street establishment proves to be a world-class cocktail bar

 Brooklyn Bridge (20$): It’s an attractive option for those who enjoy martinis because it lists gin and dry vermouth as ingredients.
 However, it’s more complex in flavor because there’s the added balance of sweet and bitter from the other ingredients.
 Ultimately, it didn’t have much of the flavour profile of a martini, but it was delicious and beautifully presented, garnished with an alcohol-imbibed cherry and an edible ring.

-Otaru Fashioned (27$): This was a rift on the old-fashioned.
-It was very whisky-forward, but so smooth, indicating that a high-quality Japanese whisky was used here.
-It was a very drinkable cocktail.
+Otaru Fashioned (27$): This was a riff on the old-fashioned.
+It was whisky-forward, but so smooth, indicating that the high-quality Japanese whisky (Nikka) was used here.

 Dragon Hunting (19.50$): The coconut soda gave it a tropical flavour, but far from a pina colada.
 The flavour reminded us of the sweet smell of engine coolant, but in a good way.
 It was served in a beautiful fluted highball glass.

-Beef tartare (26$): This was a very light dish.
+Beef tartare (26$): This was a light dish.
 It wasn’t particularly savoury.
-It had layers of flavour, with punches of salt and acidity from the vinegar chips and explosions of flavor from the mimolette cheese.
-We enjoyed this plate.
+It had layers of flavour, with punches of salt and acidity from the vinegar chips and sharp notes from the mimolette cheese.

 Crab & N’duja Toast (30$): This was more savoury compared to the beef tartare.
-The crab flavour was very present, which subsided for the nduja flavor to come through.
+The crab flavour was quite present, which subsided for the nduja flavour to come through.

 […] Stolen Goods […]